morristech/developer.sketchapp.com/_guides/sketchtool.md

 Note: SketchTool requires OSX 10.11 or higher.

 ### Important

-SketchTool is free to use, but it comes with absolutely no warranty.
-That being said, if you find any bugs or have any feature request, please send us an email and we'll do our best to improve it.

 SketchTool can only export a document if all the fonts that it uses have been installed on the system.